 In addition, Microsoft Edge now adds support for 3D experiences without the need of plugins, Adobe Flash content gets blocked by default, Microsoft Wallet allows one-click checkout process on e-commerce sites, and more tweaks.

-Additional Windows 10 Creators Update resources
+Windows 10 Creators Update tips

 - Windows 10 Creators Update new features